backdrop-contrib/cdn/README.txt

 Description
 -----------
-This module provide easy Content Delivery Network integration for Drupal sites.
+This module provide easy Content Delivery Network integration for Backdrop sites.
 It alters file URLs, so that files are downloaded from a CDN instead of your web server.